Croquet: Clubs

 About 200 croquet clubs across the United States are members of the United States Croquet Association.

 Many colleges have croquet clubs as well, such as The University of Virginia, The University of Chicago, Pennsylvania State University, Bates College, SUNY New Paltz, Harvard University, and Dartmouth College.
 Notably, St. John's College and the US Naval Academy engage in a yearly match in Annapolis, Maryland.
 Both schools also compete at the collegiate level and the rivalry continues to be an Annapolis tradition, attracting thousands of spectators each April.

-In England and Wales, there are around 170 clubs affiliated with the Croquet Association.
+In England and Wales, there are over 200 clubs affiliated with Croquet England.
 The All England Lawn Tennis and Croquet Club at Wimbledon is famous for its lawn tennis tournament, but retains an active croquet section.
-There are also clubs in many universities and colleges, with an annual Varsity match being played between Oxford and Cambridge.
+There are clubs in many universities and colleges, with an annual varsity match being played between Oxford and Cambridge.
 With over 1800 participants, the 2011 Oxford University "Cuppers" (inter-college) tournament claimed to be not only the largest croquet tournament ever, but the largest sporting event in the university's history.

+In Spain there are 37 clubs federated to the Federación Española de Croquet.
+Croquet is a growing sport in Spain with 4 new clubs joining the FEC in 2024.

 There are 112 clubs in New Zealand, affiliated with 19 associations.
-These are governed by Croquet New Zealand.
+They are governed by Croquet New Zealand.